What is Bariatric Surgery?

 Results of Bariatric Weight Loss Surgery

 Bariatric weight loss surgery such as gastric bypass can result in significant weight loss.
-The amount of weight a patient can lose as well as their ability to maintain their weight loss depend on their level of dedication and commitment to ongoing lifestyle changes.
+The amount of weight a patient can lose as well as their ability to maintain their weight loss depends on their level of dedication and commitment to ongoing lifestyle changes.
 In addition to the loss of weight bariatric surgery often improves or eliminates health conditions resulting from obesity.
 Type 2 diabetes, high blood pressure, sleep apnea, etc. are often relieved as early as 3 months after the surgery.

 Bariatric surgery will not only improve patient health but can also boost energy and improve quality of life.
 Performing routine activities that may have been physically impossible previous to surgery will become second nature.